 Jack William Gambling (1914-93).
 Conservative.
-Retired Director of Toomers, where he worked for 47 years.4 Came to Newbury in 1937.
+Retired Director of Toomers, where he worked for 47 years.1 Came to Newbury in 1937.
 The present Mayor's pendant was purchased, the previous one having been stolen in April 1984.
 Also Mayor in 1988.

 R. Ieuan Tuck.
 Conservative.
-His first name was Robert.
+His first name is Robert.
+Mathematics teacher.
 Elected to West Berkshire Council for St John's Ward in 1983 and to Newbury Town Council in 2007, retiring in 2015.
+His wife Helen found the Councillors' formal gowns in a chest, mislaid since 1974.

 Mrs Josephine Goodfellow (1922-2012).
 Born Josephine Birkhill in York.
-Lived in Canada with her husband Colonel Hodgson Goodfellow MBE (1915-80), a Canadian army officer who took part in the allied occupation of Japan.5 They came to Newbury in 1965.
+Lived in Canada with her husband Colonel Hodgson Goodfellow MBE (1915-80), a Canadian army officer who took part in the allied occupation of Japan.2 They came to Newbury in 1965.
 Elected to the Council for St John's Ward 1983.
-Instrumental in securing a lights-controlled crossing at the bottom of Wendan Road so that the school children could cross to St Barts.6 She retired to Marlborough.7 (Portrait © Newbury Weekly News.)
+Instrumental in securing a lights-controlled crossing at the bottom of Wendan Road so that the school children could cross to St Barts.3 She retired to Marlborough.4 (Portrait © Newbury Weekly News.)